HCPSS/school-messenger-help/_posts/2014-02-17-important-message-stationary.markdown

 ---
 layout: post
-title: "Using the Important Message Stationary"
+title: "Emergency messages"
 ---

 There are a variety of different devices and mediums that parents receive messages on.
 Web Services has designed a template that follows a standard emergency message format.

 This stationary is meant for messages that are **emergencies only.** This includes school-based cancellations or emergencies that pertain only to your building.

-## Brevity Matters
+## Writing an emergency message

 > This isn't an all-inclusive approach because every emergency situation calls for different approaches.
 However, this message format is typically what parents are looking for.